 Over $200Million Collected For Our Clients and Their Families

-When a trucker causes a collision, you need the premier Arizona truck accident lawyers Snyder & Wenner, because make no mistake about it: a trucking accident is NOT the same as a run-of-the-mill car accident.
+When a trucker causes a collision, you need the premier Phoenix and Tucson, AZ, truck accident law firm Snyder & Wenner, because make no mistake about it: a trucking accident is NOT the same as a run-of-the-mill car accident.

 Since trucking accidents require significant experience, knowledge, and strategy to properly litigate, hiring any average car accident law firm can be a major mistake.
-Instead, you or your loved ones must hire an experienced, aggressive Phoenix truck accident lawyer.
+Instead, you or your loved ones must hire an experienced, aggressive Phoenix or Tucson, AZ, truck accident lawyer.

 Contrary to popular belief, trucking accidents do not only include big rigs and semi-trucks.
 In fact, trucking accidents also include collisions caused by: